 Coach Peterson looking forward to continuation of development from indoor athletes

 Former NCAA Shot Put Champion returns to college ranks

-Entering just his second year with the Tulane track and field program, assistant coach for throws Gary England worked wonders during his first season in 2013.
-By tutoring some of the finest athletes in Conference USA and the NCAA in a craft in which he is very familiar, England proved to be a valuable asset to the Tulane track family.
+Entering just his third year with the Tulane track and field program, assistant coach for throws Gary England worked wonders during his first two seasons.
+By tutoring some of the finest athletes in the NCAA in a craft in which he is very familiar, England proved to be a valuable asset to the Tulane track family.

 England helped make history in 2013 with the Tulane track and field program by qualifying discus thrower Thomas Lynch to the NCAA East Regional in Greensboro, N.C.
 Along with jumper Devon Breaux, the two became the first Tulane male student-athletes to qualify for an NCAA Regional in Green Wave history.